Life After Quarantine

-As we are near the end of the quarantine, many feelings can start to develop.
-As the news continues to express increasing numbers of cases and deaths and the possibility of the country reopening soon, we can’t help but wonder what life will be like after lockdown.
+As the news continues to express increasing numbers of cases of COVID-19 and deaths and the possibility of the country reopening soon, we can’t help but wonder what life will be like after lockdown.
 There might be increased anxiety about getting back to life with all the restrictions, unemployment and lack of childcare as schools are closed until next year.
-Below please find some tips that can help in considering life after lockdown and can help in creating a plan for reincorporating into society with “the new normal”.
+Below please find some tips that can help in considering life after lockdown and can help in creating a plan for reincorporating into society with “the new normal.”

 Prioritize your needs or the needs of your family.
 When it comes to what’s important right now it can differ from what was important before the quarantine.
 For some the most important thing might be childcare while for others it could be going back to work, homeschooling the children well, seeing family and friends, finding a job, getting back to a routine, getting back in shape or dieting, Try to make a list of the things that are most important to be done right after quarantine to be able to create a plan.